Sub-barrier pathways to Freeman resonances

 Related papers

-We find it to be good (poor) at describing energy transfer modulated by an underdamped vibration resonant (off-resonant) with the exciton energy gap.
+We find that the self-consistent Born approximation is good (poor) at describing energy transfer modulated by an underdamped vibration resonant (off-resonant) with the exciton energy gap.

 arXiv Detail & Related papers (2024-09-04T07:46:32Z) - On-demand population of Andreev levels by their ionization in the